Corporate Income Tax Laws

 Under the CIT Law of the Federation of BiH, the deductibility of interest paid to related parties is further limited.
 The interest is deductible if the total amount of loans from related parties does not exceed four times the capital of the taxpayer.
 If the amount of loans is higher, the proportional part of the interest is deductible.
 The rules on deductibility of interest do not apply to financial institutions (banks and insurance companies).

-In Republic of Srpska, only interest that is due in the relevant tax year is tax deductible for that tax year.
+In the Republic of Srpska, only interest that is due in the relevant tax year is tax deductible for that tax year.
 Under the latest amendments of the CIT Law of the Republic of Srpska applicable for calculation of the tax in 2017, the deduction of interest will be further limited to the amount of 30% of the taxpayer’s tax base in the current tax year.
 This limit relates to interest in general, not only interest payable to related parties.

 Provisions for the future mandatory costs related to environmental protection as well as provisions related to expenses expected within the guarantee period for sold goods, are tax deductible.
 The CIT Law of Republic of Srpska in addition prescribes that provisions for retained deposits and for remunerations and employee benefits are tax deductible.

 Donations are not deductible if their amount exceeds 3% of annual income, while business entertainment expenses are deductible up to 30% of their total amount.